a2life/shogi-board/readme.md

 <code>npm run dev</code>  to run dev server
  - This will run the project with demo page on local server. index.html file has enough data to show multiple shogi-boards with different parameter settings.
  - Data to render those boards are in JavaScript section of index.html,  contained in object array with globally declared variable name of 'initialSetup_ts81'.
  - Behavior and parameters are almost identical to those described in web-shogi-board project from 8 years ago.
 The project 8 years ago was written with PHP and JavaScript with liberal use of JQuery library functions.
-This project will be without any JQuery.
-Modern TypeScript/JavaScript features will be sufficient and finally kifu parser is also written in JavaScript(TypeScript), not that I am avoiding PHP, rather I am much more comfortable with concept of client side processing.
+This project does not use JQuery.
+Modern TypeScript/JavaScript features are sufficient.
+Kifu parser is now written in JavaScript(TypeScript), meaning it is processed in client side.
+It is not that I am avoiding PHP and server side processing.
+Rather I am much more comfortable with concept of client side processing.
  - The previous project relied on modx CMS as a framework.
 This new setup does not rely on specific CMS.
 The only thing required will be for the hosting side to provide shogi data in Javascript array.